rccc7/netflix-react/README.md

 See it in action at: https://movies-db2.web.app/

+To sign in you can register with your email or use the following test credentials: Email: test@gmail.com Password: test123 to sig in.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts